 It fits my style of shooting, and when shot wide open, gives some of the creamiest and smoothest bokeh I have ever seen.
 No, it’s not crazy sharp wide open, but I’m willing to give that up for it’s extremely shallow depth of field, subject separation, and awesome bokeh.

 The Nikon 58mm 1.4G is sharp, and very sharp, at the point of focus when shot wide open.
 The sharpness slowly fades off towards the edges, which only helps give that 3D look.
 If I want to have more in focus, I can bump my aperture up and then this lens starts to become pretty sharp edge to edge.

 This is definitely a specialty lens and needs to be used as one.
 Luckily for me, I trusted Nikon and kept shooting with it.
 After several paid shoots, one wedding, and close to 3,000 photos taken with it, I find myself falling in love with this lens more and more.

+Is it one of the best Nikon portrait lenses?
+Hmm, that’s a bit of a subjective call.
 Is it worth the $1,700 price tag?
 Well, while it is a very pricey lens, it was definitely worth it for me.
 I’m a big Sigma fan, and absolutely love their Sigma 35mm f/1.4 ART lens, so I have been keeping a close eye on the new 50mm lens they are about to release.